Adi-Vat/Excursions/MemristorSim/README.md

 ![IV Characterstic graph](Graphs/SteadyState/Hysteresis_loop.png)|![Voltage and State against time graph](Graphs/SteadyState/Voltage_State_against_time.png)
 :---:|:---:
 *figure 1*|*figure 2*

+Note that in figure 1 when $V = 0$, $I = 0$; the characteristic "pinched" loop.
+In figure 2 voltage and state are in quadrature, as state is related to the integral of voltage.

 ### Transient responses
 ![IV Characterstic graph](Graphs/Transient/Hysteresis_loop.png)|![Voltage and State against time graph](Graphs/Transient/Voltage_state_vs_time.png)
 :---:|:---: